-Today Apple released macOS 10.14.1, a major software update to macOS Mojave.
+Today Apple released macOS 10.15.7 Update, a major software update to macOS Catalina.
 Update any supported system using the built-in Software Update functionality through the System Preferences pane or by using the standalone installer available from Apple.com.

 Good news everyone!
 We're changing our policy regarding the long standing Intel-only CPU rule.
 With the development of the OpenCore bootloader and it's support for AMD Ryzen systems, it's now much easier to run macOS on them.
 So starting today, this site is open to builds, guides, posts and help threads for AMD Ryzen based systems.

 Here's a quick guide to create a macOS 11.0 Big Sur Public Beta Installation USB.
 Please note, this guide is not universal, and may not work for all systems.